vzlatsin/Helper/PROJECT_UPDATES.md

-# Project Updates
+# Project Updates/Status

-This document serves as a quick reference to the current state of the project, recent changes, ongoing challenges, and immediate goals.
-It's intended to facilitate efficient collaboration and assistance.
+This section provides an overview of recent changes, current challenges, immediate goals, and upcoming features for the project.

 ## Latest Version